Intermodalics/pickit-docs/docs/examples/pickit-example-case-picking-of-washers.rst

 The ROI in this :ref:`setup` should include the isolated washer while it is being grasped by the robot gripper.

 The product file is again a :ref:`teach` detection.
 This time, a full model of the washer is taught.
-In this tutorial, we place the pick frame in the center of the model.
+In this tutorial, we place the pick point in the center of the model.

 .. note::
-  Keep in mind that the Teach model pick frame must be defined such that, when dropping off the washer with the robot on **drop**, it falls on the peg.
+  Keep in mind that the Teach model pick point must be defined such that, when dropping off the washer with the robot on **drop**, it falls on the peg.